RoMa: A lightweight library to deal with 3D rotations in PyTorch.

 Spherical linear interpolation between two unit quaternions.

-shortest_path (boolean) – if True, interpolation will be performed along the shortest path on SO(3).
+• shortest_arc (boolean) – if True, interpolation will be performed along the shortest arc on SO(3) from q0 to q1 or -q1.

 batch of interpolated quaternions (BxAx4 tensor).